apptainer/singularity-admindocs/admin_quickstart.rst

 --------------------------------

-A malicious container may not be able to damage your system, but it could still do harm in the user's space without escalating priviledges.
+A malicious container may not be able to damage your system, but it could still do harm in the user's space without escalating privileges.

-Starting in Singularity 3.0, containers may be cryptographically signed when they are built and verified at runtime (via PGP keys).
+Starting in Singularity 3.0, containers may be cryptographically signed when they are built and verified at runtime via PGP keys.
 This allows a user to ensure that a container is a bit-for-bit reproduction of the container produced by the original author before they run it.
 As long as the user trusts the individual or company that created the container, they can run the container without worrying.

-Key signing and verification is made easy using the the `Sylabs Keystore infrastructure <https://cloud.sylabs.io/keystore>`_.
+Key signing and verification is made easy using the `Sylabs Keystore infrastructure <https://cloud.sylabs.io/keystore>`_.
 Join the party!
 And get more information about signing and verifying in the `Singularity user guide
 <https://www.sylabs.io/guides/3.0/user-guide/signNverify.html>`_.